jinghuazhao/FM-pipeline/README.md

 reflect this, not straightforward with install_github() from devtools but one needs to clone the package, modify the R source code and then use 'R CMD INSTALL R2BGLiMS'.

 Implementations have been done for the finemapping software along with LocusZoom and GCTA; support for fgwas is still alpha tested.
-To facilitate handling of grapahics, e.g., importing them into Excel, a utiltity called pdftopng is used.
+To facilitate handling of grapahics, e.g., importing them into Excel, pdftopng from [xpdf](https://www.xpdfreader.com/) is used.

 ## USAGE